Topology Estimation of Simulated 4D Image Data by Combining Downscaling and Convolutional Neural Networks: Experiments and results

 \subsection{Downsampling approach}

 The data were downsampled from $128^4$ to $32^4$ by taking the voxels at every 4\textsuperscript{th} coordinate along each axis; the resulting images were 256 times smaller.
-Figure~\ref{fig:downsampling} gives an indication of how course-looking a 3D slice of a 4D sample becomes after the application of this degree of downsampling.
+Figure~\ref{fig:downsampling} gives an indication of how coarse-looking a 3D slice of a 4D sample becomes after the application of this degree of downsampling.
 Labels were not modified, however, the impact of downsampling was investigated using GUDHI.
 This was performed in parallel on a HPC Grid in 50-sample batches, over 640 nodes.
 An average of 0.66 hours was required to analyse each batch, and the entire process utilised approximately 420.14 HPC hours.
-As summarised in Table~\ref{tab:gudhi_analysis}, all of the samples remained as single-component images ($\beta_0 = 1$), however, the number of samples with a structure that was consistent their label for $\beta_1$, $\beta_2$, and $\beta_3$ was markedly affected, with only 16065 (50.2\%), 14154 (44.23\%), and 4121 (12.88\%) samples matching their label for each respective Betti number.
-Only 2175 (6.8\%) of the samples still possessed a structure that was completely consistent with their label; this result is recorded in the `complete match' column.
+Every sample remained as single-component image ($\beta_0 = 1$) after downsampling, however, the number of samples with a structure that was consistent with their label for $\beta_1$, $\beta_2$, and $\beta_3$ was markedly affected.
+Of the 32000 samples, only 16065 (50.2\%), 14154 (44.23\%), and 4121 (12.88\%) samples retained a structure that matched their label for each respective Betti number (Table~\ref{tab:gudhi_analysis_DS}).
+Only 2175 (6.8\%) samples retained a structure that was completely consistent with their label; this result is recorded in the `complete match' column.